madsh/www/docs/index.md

 This page is a stable online presence and a point of contact.
 The email I read most often is <span class="u-email">madsh@me.com</span>.

 Maybe one day here will be a blog.
-Possibly called ‘What If...?’ and chronic ideas of things in public digitization that could be, and the reasons why they aren’t.
+Possibly called ‘What If...?’ and chronic ideas of things in public digitization that could be, and the reasons why they aren't.

+### Services
+I do short term consultations outside of my everyday work.
+You can hire me for a few hours of either meetings, teaching or producing things that prints well.
+Contact me at <a href="mailto:madsh+work@me.com?subject=Request%20for%20service">madsh+work@me.com</a> for availabilty, possible conflict of interests and hourly rates.

 ### Currently
 Enterprise Architect at [Danish Ministry of Integration and Immigration](https://www.uim.dk).
 Implementing it-governance...